DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Introduction

 \section{Introduction}

-Mobile apps have been an indispensable part of our daily life, from online shopping, entertainment, and even financial business~\cite{economyapp}.
-At the same time, apps that serve the underground economy by providing illegal services~\footnote{The services that violate local laws, for example, most countries and regions around the world have strict legal regulations on online gambling.}, are prevalent in the wild nowadays~\cite{chinaGambling,hu2018dating,loan}, and thereby lead to serious damages.
-For example, the porn scam apps caused more than \$\num{304} million losses in 2020~\cite{BBC}.
-Meanwhile, the gambling apps made more than \$\num{53} billion revenue in the US in 2021~\cite{usGambling,usScam}.
-As an essential role in reported losses~\cite{chinaGambling}, these apps serve the underground economy by \textit{providing illegal services in the mobile system} (\eg, gambling, porn, scam).
-In this study, we call them \textit{underground economy apps}, or \textbf{\target{}} for short.
+Mobile apps have been an indispensable part of our daily life, even in some sensitive areas, such as adult content, financial business~\cite{economyapp}, and online gambling.
+However, due to the huge economic benefits, apps that serve the underground economy are prevalent in these areas nowadays~\cite{chinaGambling,hu2018dating,loan}, and thereby lead to serious damages.
+For example, the underground porn apps caused more than \$\num{304} million losses in 2020~\cite{BBC}.
+Meanwhile, underground gambling apps made more than \$1 billion revenue in Malaysia in 2021~\cite{AsiaScam}.

-Unlike the traditional malware (\eg, backdoor, trojan, spyware), \target{} are characterized based on \textit{the legitimacy of the services}, while (most of) them do not necessarily engage malicious payloads.
-As the concept of \target{} is (partially) orthogonal to that of the malware, it is possible to give a more comprehensive categorization for mobile apps by considering the combination of the existence of the malicious payloads and the legitimacy of the services.
-As such, apps could be further categorized into four categories, i.e., \textit{legitimate apps}, \textit{malware}, \textit{malware \& \target{}} and \textit{\target{}}, respectively, as shown in Figure~\ref{fig:def}.
-Obviously, \target{} consist of both the third and the fourth categories; while the majority of \target{} fall into the fourth category, occupying over 80\% (see Section~\ref{subsec:result}) among all \target{}.

-The proliferation of \target{} calls for effective solutions to mitigate this threat.
-Specifically, there is a great demand for an efficient detection technique due to the large volume of apps that need to be verified.
-For instance, there were over two million new apps released on GooglePlay in 2021~\cite{appadd}.
-However, only a few previous studies~\cite{muscanell2014weapons,gao2021demystifying, munyendo2022desperate,chen2021lifting} have focused on \target{} by analyzing some special sort of them (\ie, gambling and scam) and proposing some recommendations to users and legal authorities.
-Nonetheless, none of the existing works propose feasible detection approaches.

-Furthermore, the malware detection approaches could not be applied to identify \target{}.
-Specifically, as most \target{} do not have malicious payloads, those static detection methods~\cite{enck2009lightweight,Wu2012DroidMatAM,yang2013appintent,liu2014decaf} focusing on the malicious payloads will inevitably lead to high false negative rates.
-They generally rely on either the code structure (\eg, API flow~\cite{enck2009lightweight, Wu2012DroidMatAM}) or the configuration (\eg, permission~\cite{sanz2013puma}) of apps to perform the detection.
-Alternatively, the dynamic detection methods are not feasible to perform the large-scale detection due to the inherent scalability limitation, i.e., they have to execute the apps to examine their behaviors~\cite{wong2016intellidroid} and fetch the screenshots~\cite{dong2018frauddroid}, thus consuming huge resources~\cite{li2017simidroid}.